hacoo/rtik/README.md

 ## Status

-Updated 8/7/2017
+Updated 8/11/2017

 Leg / Foot IK is working.
 I've tested it pretty extensively and it looks great!

+Upper body IK is also working, though there is no lower-hip movement.

+Closed loop and noisy-three-point solvers have been implemented.
+However, before adding new features, I'd like to clean up what I already have.
+So, current tasks are:
+    - Repackage as a non-game module
+    - Improve ease-of-use
+    - Make some early 'docs' and demo videos!

 Upper body IK is also working, with nice upper body / torso rotations.
 I haven't implemented any kind of arm constraints or joint corrections yet; to me, this is less important than with the legs since a. the targets are not procedural and b.
 Unreal's two-bone
-IK nodes actually work pretty well for arm IK.
+IK nodes actually work pretty well for arm IK; you don't usually get bad arm positions unless you do something stupid.

 I haven't attempted to integrate hip / lower body movements with upper body IK.
 Basically, clever use of FABRIK closed-loop solvers on the upper / lower body triangles allow the character to bend over in a more realistic way, moving the hips back / down